 Transport

-Where to Stay
+Where to stay

-6. Leave Space for the Unexpected
+Leave room for the unexpected

-Don’t fill every minute.
+A good itinerary should not fill every minute.

 📅 Sample Itinerary: 15 to 20 Days